genesiscommunitysuccess/docs/docs/platform-reference/essential-information/starting-new-project/dependencies.md

 ---

-If you want to include dictionaries from other Genesis applications or modules in your application, you must include these when you create your Maven pom files - both the root pom and the pom for the dictionary cache.
+If you want to include dictionaries from other Genesis applications or modules in your application, you must include these when you create your _application_**-dictionary-cache/pom.xml** file.

 Many applications need to use the Genesis AUTH module, for example.
-The example below shows the dictionary cache pom for an application called echo, which is adding a dependency on AUTH.
+The example below shows the dictionary cache pom for an application called Echo, which is adding a dependency on AUTH.
 This must be specified in the pom in two separate places:

 - The **auth-config** folder is identifed in the `Project` block.
 This ensures that the tables and fields kts files for auth are accessible.
 - The **auth-dictionary-cache** is identified in the `Build` block.
 This sub-module is responsible for most of the DAO generation.